-Expanded Polystyrene Australia (EPSA) has established a National Collection Network with recycling centres located in Melbourne, Sydney, Brisbane, Adelaide, Perth and Canberra.
-Produce boxes are accepted free of charge.
-However a service fee does apply to other products.
+Expanded Polystyrene Australia (EPSA) has established a National Collection Network that provides businesses with recycling points for EPS (particularly packaging and building/construction applications).
+Recycling centres are located in Melbourne, Sydney, Brisbane, Adelaide, Perth and Canberra.
+A service fee may apply for some products.
+Many EPSA members also accept clean EPS scrap for recycling.

-What Happens When Its Recycled?
+What Happens When It's Recycled?

-At present, all EPS material recycled by the EPSA Collection Centres is exported for further reprocessing.
+The collected EPS is fed into a granulation machine.
+The granulated material is compressed into continuous lengths and placed in pallets for shipping.
+Most EPS material recycled by the EPSA Collection Centres is exported for further reprocessing.
 However, EPSA is committed to working with Australian companies to develop a closed loop Australian based EPS recycling industry.

 The EPS material is then shredded and extruded to form general-purpose polystyrene pellets.
 This can then be used as a feedstock for applications such as synthetic timber, outdoor furniture and decking, stationery products as well as plant pots and coat hangers.

 Sustainable alternatives to polystyrene packaging are now available, with many Australian businesses already using alternatives such as cardboard made from recycled materials.

 The Australian Packaging Covenant Organisation (APCO) can provide further advice to businesses on the packaging alternatives available.
 For more information refer to APCO’s Action Plan for Problematic and Unnecessary Single-Use Plastics Packaging.

 Discover how businesses can keep plastics in use and out of landfill with our free toolkit, How to Reduce and Recycle Plastics at Work.